-&lt;sup>73 Case 2/74 Reyners v Belgium [1974] ECR 631.
+74 Case 2/74 Reyners v Belgium [1974] ECR 631.

-&lt;sup>75 Case 143/87 Stanton v Inasti [1988] ECR 3877.
+76 Case 143/87 Stanton v Inasti [1988] ECR 3877.

-&lt;sup>76 Case C-53/95 Inasti v Kemmler [1996] ECR I-703.
+77 Case C-53/95 Inasti v Kemmler [1996] ECR I-703.

-122. As regards possible justification for the single practice rule, the Commission of the European Communities begins by referring to Gebhard v Consiglio dell'Ordine degli Avvocati e Procuratori di Milano.
-According to that ruling, national measures liable to hinder or make less attractive the exercise of fundamental freedoms must fulfil four conditions: they must be applied in a non-discriminatory manner; they must be justified by imperative requirements in the general interest; they must be suitable for securing the attainment of the objective which they pursue; and they must not go beyond what is necessary in order to attain it.
+140. As regards possible justification for the single practice rule, the Commission of the European Communities begins by referring to Gebhard v Consiglio dell'Ordine degli Avvocati e Procuratori di Milano.79 According to that ruling, national measures liable to hinder or make less attractive the exercise of fundamental freedoms must fulfil four conditions: they must be applied in a non-discriminatory manner; they must be justified by imperative requirements in the general interest; they must be suitable for securing the attainment of the objective which they pursue; and they must not go beyond what is necessary in order to attain it.

-123. The Commission of the European Communities does not agree with the Government of Liechtenstein that the single practice rule can be justified on the grounds that it constitutes a means of keeping health costs under control and of maintaining the financial equilibrium of the social security system.
-In setting out its view, the Commission refers to Kohll v Union des Caisses de Maladie, in which the Court of Justice of the European Communities held that it cannot be excluded that the risk of seriously undermining the financial balance of the social security system may constitute a ground of justification.
+141. The Commission of the European Communities does not agree with the Government of Liechtenstein that the single practice rule can be justified on the grounds that it constitutes a means of keeping health costs under control and of maintaining the financial equilibrium of the social security system.
+In setting out its view, the Commission refers to Kohll v Union des Caisses de Maladie,80 in which the Court of Justice of the European Communities held that it cannot be excluded that the risk of seriously undermining the financial balance of the social security system may constitute a ground of justification.
 However, the Commission of the European Communities contends that, in the absence of any further evidence, the situation in Liechtenstein does not fall within the parameters set out in that judgment.
-The Commission's reasoning for that is threefold: first, cross-border provision of services by physicians operating a practice outside Liechtenstein is not covered by the national provision at issue, even though this could also have an effect on the social security system; second, the contested national provision would not necessarily lead to a quantitative limitation of physicians which might have an impact on the health budget, since physicians may set up a practice in Liechtenstein if they give up their practice in their country of origin; third, the national provision at hand could apply without there necessarily being any link between the physician in question and the social security system.
+The Commission's reasoning for that is threefold: first, cross-border provision of services by physicians operating a practice outside Liechtenstein is not covered by the national provision at issue, even though this could also have an effect on the social security system; second, the contested national provision would not necessarily lead to a quantitative limitation of physicians which might have an impact on the health budget, since physicians may set up a practice in Liechtenstein if they give up their practice in their country of origin; third, the national provision at hand could apply without there necessarily being any link between the physician in question and the social security system, as, for example, in the present case, where the Complainant is paid directly by the undertaking for which he works, so that no financial burden is placed on the social security system.

-124. The Commission of the European Communities adds that, in its view, national provisions may not determine to what extent physicians are obliged to be present in their respective practices, save as in exceptional circumstances.
+142. The Commission of the European Communities adds that, in its view, national provisions may not determine to what extent physicians are obliged to be present in their respective practices, save as in exceptional circumstances.
 To insist that physicians should work exclusively in one practice would have entirely the same result as the single practice rule.
-The Commission refers to Commission v Luxembourg.
+The Commission refers to Commission v Luxembourg.81

-125. The Commission of the European Communities proposes the following answer to the question:
+143. The Commission of the European Communities proposes the following answer to the questions: